alexlimxiangwei/CSC3107_Information_Visualisation/inflation_poster.typ

 <strengths>
 - The plot title and subtitle is clear and informative, immediately providing context and helping readers to understand the focus of the visualization.
 - The heatmap design effectively conveys a high information content without cluttering the plot.
 This allows for quick and intuitive understanding of the data trends.
-- Pointing with the mouse at a tile opens an infotip, enabling readers to retrieve specific incidence data for a given state and year \(#strong[?\@fig-infotip\_color\_change];).
-The infotip only occludes a small portion of the plot, and the partial transparency of the infotip ensures visibility of the tiles underneath.
+- Pointing with the mouse at a tile opens an infotip, enabling readers to retrieve overall yearly percentage changes for each category.
 - The colors chosen \(red and blue) are color-blind friendly, ensuring that the visualization is accessible to a wider audience.
 - The inclusion of detailed source information at the bottom of the chart adds credibility and transparency to the data presented.
 - The overall design is user-friendly, with a clean layout, intuitive color coding, and easy-to-read labels, making the visualization accessible to a broad audience.